percona/portal-doc/docs/advisors/checks/mongodb-dbpath-mount.md

 ## Resolution

-For tuning flexibility, we recommended that MongoDB data sits on its own disk volume, preferably with its own dedicated disks/RAID array.
-While it may complicate backups, for the best performance you can also dedicate a separate volume for the MongoDB journal to separate its disk activity noise from the main data set.
-The journal does not yet have its own config/command-line setting, so you’ll need to mount a volume to the “journal” directory inside the dbPath.
-For example, “/var/lib/mongo/journal” would be the journal mount-path if the dbPath was set to “/var/lib/mongo”.
+For tuning flexibility, Percona recommends that MongoDB data sit on its own disk volume, preferably with its own dedicated disks/RAID array.
+Since this may complicate backups, for best performance you can also dedicate a separate volume for the MongoDB journal.
+This will separate its disk activity noise from the main data set.

+The journal does not have its own config/command-line setting yet.
+Therefore, you’ll need to mount a volume to the “journal” directory inside the dbPath.
+For example, “_/var/lib/mongo/journal_” would be the journal mount-path if the dbPath was set to “_/var/lib/mongo_”.

 There are several reasons why it is recommended to use a separate mount point for the dbPath in MongoDB: